lexeii/polyphone-doc-rst/docs/en/manual/soundfont-editor/editing-pages/sample-editor.rst

 `frequency <sample editor frequency_>`_.

-Any change on a stereo sample may be applied on the linked sample if the option “:guilabel:`Stereo editing`” is ticked in the :ref:`preferences <general settings>`.
+Any change on a stereo sample may be applied on the linked sample if the option :guilabel:`Stereo editing` is ticked in the :ref:`preferences <general settings>`.
 Via a multiple selection in the :ref:`tree <tree>`, several samples may be edited simultaneously.